FriendlyScore/FriendlyScoreConnect-Ionic-Cordova-Example/README.md

 It use the same id as the plugin from the `my_app_plugins/FriendlyScoreConnectPlugin/package.json`.

-The declaration & definition of the function to be called matches the function in the `FriendlyScoreConnectPlugin.java`
+The declaration & definition of the function to be called matches the function in the `FriendlyScoreConnectPlugin.java` (Android), `FriendlyScoreConnectPlugin.m` (iOS)

 ```javascript